There are three things I miss about San Francisco:

 The rest of the album displays both the Utter$’ versatility and willingness to surprise us.
 “In Video” brings the sound back to street punk, featuring a soaring lead guitar solo and counterpoint.
 It’s a good lead-in for the title track with its memorable theme and intense drive.
 We then experience an abrupt shift to violin, accordion and acoustic guitar in the introduction to “Greener Grass,” but the song’s middle is a solid rocker about conflicting desires between escaping the bullshit and immersing oneself in the action.
 “Temporary Contemporary” kicks ass, pure and simple, and the song “A Walk with the Postman” is a hoot with a great fist-shaking crowd response opportunity with the “Hey, Hey” shouts in the final chorus.

-“Military Barbara Billingsley” (what a great title!) in an exercise in absurdist punk, contrasting contemporary faces such as Ricky Gervais and Stephen Colbert with the everlasting image of Beaver’s mom.
+“Military Barbara Billingsley” (what a great title!) is an exercise in absurdist punk, contrasting contemporary faces such as Ricky Gervais and Stephen Colbert with the everlasting image of Beaver’s mom.
 “Dreadlock Dread Reggae” and “The Fake Rat of Dave Navarro” are solid power punk tunes that would make for great back-to-back live performance piece.
 The album-ender “Sevita Sing” is a sweet duo with Latin touches and lyrics in English and California Spanish.

 Never having been one for nostalgia and always skeptical of groups who re-form (see my review of the latest Cranberries album for confirmation), I approached both Here, Under Protest and Poorly Formed with my wariness turned up to full volume.
 On both albums, these guys broke through my defenses in about 11 seconds, making me want to get up, dance, shout, sing and laugh.
 The new lineup is their strongest yet because Jack Dalrymple gives them three first-rate songwriters and some very exciting possibilities for new directions.
 Although purists may frown at the relative eclecticism of the album, I think Poorly Formed is one of their best.
-Even the most tone-deaf, emotionally-inhibited listener has to be moved by sheer energy of the band and want to share in the fun they’re having making this great music.
+Even the most tone-deaf, emotionally inhibited listener has to be moved by the sheer energy of the band and want to share in the fun they’re having making this great music.

 Johnny Bonnel said it best in an interview with SF Weekly: “Working together to create something unique should be the world’s motto!”
 It’s a great motto for Poorly Formed.